Populate the scene with actors#

 ==============================================================

-Now using the web dashboard (or sphinx-cli), you can set the actor_to_track parameter to change the tracked actor (or to start tracking a new one).
+Now using the Web dashboard (or sphinx-cli), you can set the current_pilot parameter to change the pilot (or to designate a first one).

-Here’s a command line example to set the actor_to_track parameter:
+Here’s a command line example to set the current_pilot parameter:

-$ sphinx-cli param -m world actors actor_to_track Jasper_0
+$ sphinx-cli param -m world actors current_pilot Jasper_0

 Customization of AMS#